uwegeercken/datagenerator2/README.md

 | toHalfYear     | If the dateFormat of the field is "MM" it will be converted to the relevant half year (H1, H2)             | none       |

 ### UUID
-This generator (type=randomuuid) allows to generate a uuid.
+This generator (type=randomuuid) allows to generate a random uuid.

 #### Available options:
 | Option | Description | Data Type | Default |